svensglinz/OrderBook/README.md

 This allows to access each element in the tree in O(1) once inserted.
 Further, the custom implementation of the RB-Tree stores references to the minimum and maximum tick values which allows for retreival of the best bid / ask in O(1)
 - Each tick stores orders in a doubly linked list which allows to insert, delete and remove elements in O(1)
-- To also be able to delete orders based on their orderID in O(1), each tick also administers a hash table which maps each orderID to a specific node/Order in the queue
 </p>

 ## Setup